Confusion in NYC over status of emergency management chief

-NEW YORK --New York City's emergency management chief remained on the job Monday, despite his reported firing over his handling of a recent snowstorm, and the mayor wouldn't answer questions about his status.
+NEW YORK --New York City's emergency management chief remained on the job, despite his reported firing over his handling of a recent snowstorm, and the mayor wouldn't answer questions about his status.

 Multiple news reports citing anonymous sources said Emergency Management Commissioner Joseph Esposito was fired by a deputy mayor on Friday over the city's response to an unexpectedly slippery storm Nov.
 15 that halted buses, paralyzed roads across the metropolitan area and led to a rush-hour pileup that closed a level of the George Washington Bridge.